chrisr04/reactor/README.md

 ```

 ### Listening to State Changes
-Listen to the state stream to react to state changes.
+Listen to the state stream and react to state changes.

 ```dart
 final subscription = counterBloc.stream.listen((state) {